LeelaChessZero/lczero.org/content/play/networks/bestnets.md

 ---
 ### Strongest Networks

 In general, for game analysis and long calculation time per move the largest network compatible with your hardware is recommended.
-In use cases with very low calculation time, computer self-play games or a slow GPU a smaller network might be a better choice.
+In use cases with very low calculation time per move or a slow GPU a smaller network might be a better choice.
 For CPU users the smallest network below is recommended.

 | Network Size | Purpose | Filters | Blocks | GPU Memory Usage | File Size | Network |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|